 Moving on, this is the final pick to be the best trail running shoes for women in 2020.
 La Sportiva Bushido II are well known for their structure and construction making them stand out from other competitors.

-Due to its distinct design, these pairs are best suited for rocky trails as they can protect from sharp rocks while being slip resistance.
+Due to their distinct design, these pairs are best suited for rocky trails as they can protect from sharp rocks while being slip-resistant.

 In terms of comfort, these have been largely improved from their previous generation and provide a better amount of traction while trailing.
 Many will also find them to be responsive and providing excellent stability.

 Coming to features, these shoes are equipped with dual-density FriXion XT 2.0 V-Groove2 in addition to Impact Brake System.
-In the upper area, you’ll find a tongue unit which is highly breathable, ergonomic and padded to provide extreme comfort even on long runs.
+In the upper area, you’ll find a tongue unit that is highly breathable, ergonomic, and padded to provide extreme comfort even on long runs.

 Pros